hninwaimon-source/end-to-end-ui-automation/README.md

 E2E Test Automation with Nightwatch.js

-In this case, I have implemented the test cases using Nightwatch.js, as there is no specific deadline for submission.
+In this case, I have implemented the test cases following your test cases using Nightwatch.js, as there is no specific deadline for submission.
 I suppose that most automation tests are similar, with differences mainly in the language and framework used.